-Paris – Capgemini, one of the world’s foremost providers of consulting, technology and outsourcing services, in partnership with the Research team at Natixis, CMS Bureau Francis Lefebvre and Vaasa ETT1 today published the sixteenth edition of the European Energy Markets Observatory (EEMO) report.
+Paris, October 28, 2014 – Capgemini, one of the world’s foremost providers of consulting, technology and outsourcing services, in partnership with the Research team at Natixis, CMS Bureau Francis Lefebvre and Vaasa ETT1 today published the sixteenth edition of the European Energy Markets Observatory (EEMO) report.
 The study shows that in 2014, as in 2013, European markets for electricity and gas remain very disturbed notably with negative electricity prices on the wholesale markets.
 To address this situation, the European Commission has defined new objectives and rules which remain insufficient to restore stability and sustainability of the markets, states this year’s EEMO.
 Security of electricity supply is threatened this year in parts of Europe, with more at risk in 2015.
 In addition, the security of gas supply will also be threatened if the geopolitical situation between Russia and the EU remains tense.
-Despite this difficult environment, the financial situation of most Utilities has stabilised.
+Despite this difficult environment, the financial situation of most Utilities has stabilized.

 According to this year’s European Energy Markets Observatory,